GhostKellz/zquic/docs/README.md

 # ZQUIC Documentation

-Welcome to the ZQUIC v0.9.0-RC1 documentation!
-This guide covers the complete modular QUIC transport library for Zig.
+Welcome to the ZQUIC v0.9.3 documentation!
+This guide covers the complete modular QUIC transport library for Zig 0.16.0-dev.

 ## 📚 Documentation Structure